AndreGrigorian/Book_keeper_AI/README.md

 RoboLedger is a beta version of a grand project being developed.
 Since RoboLedger is made for small businesses, we like to keep the costs of the project as $0.
 However, we do accept donations.
 Donations as small as $1 help motivate our team to develop more tools for the general public to use.
 Your donations help us help you.

-### Upcoming features:
+### ⚠️ Upcoming features ⚠️:

-### 1) User-friendly UI 👥: constant updates by development teams are looking to make layout of app become more accessible and easy to navigate.
+### 1) User-friendly UI 👥:

+constant updates by development teams are looking to make layout of app become more accessible and easy to navigate.
 The goal is to have a User Interface that is so simple that zero accounting experience is needed to navigate the webpage and understand RoboLedger.

-### 2) Carryover Profit & Loss 🗂️: At the moment the transactions are temporarily stored into our database.
+### 2) Carryover Profit & Loss 🗂️:

+At the moment the transactions are temporarily stored into our database.
 However, work is being done so users can return with new transactions and have them added to their profit & loss.

-### 3) Analytics Page 📈: Dashboards, KPIs, Profitability indices, all these will be made available very soon
+### 3) Analytics Page 📈:

+Dashboards, KPIs, Profitability indices, all these will be made available very soon

 | Type     | Time        | Cost |
 |-------------|--------------------|--------------------|
 | RoboLedger        |   ~3 secs     | $0 |
 | Bookkeeper | ~40 mins    | ~$300 to $900 |